Two rivers and a canal

 The Freiburg Baroque Orchestra, among the most brilliant and celebrated period-instrument orchestras in the world today, provide the final concert in this celebratory setting.
 Formed by students at the Freiburg music school in 1985, from the outset they were devoted to careful research into historical performance practice and, in the absence of a conductor, lively discussions about interpretation.
 Scholarship never dampens their artistic instincts, and they play with unsurpassed verve and virtuosity and breath-taking synchronicity – a by-product of being one of the busiest of chamber orchestras.

-The programme consists of symphonies by Haydn (No.41 in C) and Mozart (No.29 in A, K.201) and concertos by Franz Benda (Flute concerto in E minor) and Ignaz Holzbauer (Oboe concerto in D minor).Return to the ship for a reception and dinner.
+The programme consists of symphonies by Haydn (No.41 in C) and Mozart (No.29 in A, K.201) and concertos by Franz Benda (flute concerto in E minor; soloist Daniela Lieb) and C.P.E.
+Bach (oboe concerto in E flat; soloist Antoine Torunczyk).Return to the ship for a reception and dinner.
 Sail downstream overnight to Passau.

 Day 8, Saturday 1st September: Passau, Munich